yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 Mark this the day we start to plan yet another Buffer Cache Rewrite.

-As a small way to begin on that, Arceus showed a considerably higher VRAM use than normal, causing 2GB GPU users to crash on cutscenes.
+As a start, Arceus showed a considerably higher VRAM use than normal, causing 2GB GPU users to crash during cutscenes.
 Blinkhawk’s solution is to [expand the specific direction the buffer cache is increasing](https://github.com/yuzu-emu/yuzu/pull/7812), instead of the previous method of doubling the size.
 This allows 2GB users to play regularly, and 4GB users to be able to scale to 2x without fear of crashes.

-Now, some general recommendations.
+Now for some general recommendations:

-Having a save from previous Switch Pokémon games will unlock special clothing options past the tutorial.
+Having a save from previous Switch Pokémon games will unlock special clothing options after the tutorial.

-We measured a slim performance improvement on the (currently) latest 22.2.1 AMD Windows drivers and as mentioned, a 24% boost with the 511.65 Nvidia Windows driver.
+We measured a slim performance improvement on the (currently) latest 22.2.1 AMD Windows drivers and, as mentioned, a 24% boost with the 511.65 Nvidia Windows driver.
-Chad Vulkan 1.3 giving a hand.
+Chad Vulkan 1.3 lending a hand.

-Regarding GPU accuracy, while Normal produces the highest performance, High provides proper particle rendering, so if you want the extra accuracy and have the performance to spare, stick to high.
+Regarding GPU accuracy, while `Normal` produces the highest performance, `High` allows for proper particle rendering, so if you want the extra accuracy and have the performance to spare, stick to `High`.

 Effects, particles and certain attacks seem to render incorrectly at resolutions over native 1x.
 While we’re investigating the reason for this, it seems to also happen on the Switch itself, so it could just be the nature of these shaders.